 Prior to rendering the relevant investment services or ancillary investment service, we unambiguously disclose to the client the existence, nature and scope of the inducement or, insofar as the scope cannot yet be determined, the way in which it is calculated in a comprehensive, accurate and comprehensible manner.
-If we were not yet able to determine the scope of the inducement and instead have disclosed to the client the way it is calculated, then we will inform him subsequently of the precise amount of the inducement we have received or granted.
-As long as we continue to receive inducements in connection with the investmentservices performed for the client, we will inform the client individually at least once per year of the actual size of the fees accepted and granted.
+If we were not yet able to determine the scope of the inducement and instead have disclosed to the client the way it is calculated, then we will inform the client upon request about the precise amount of the inducement we have received or granted.